 Four terminals for current probes allow user to connect several types of probes to measure currents.
-The terminals may be connected to the following probe types: flexible probes [marked as F-1(A), F-2(A)(HD), F-3(A)(HD)] with nominal rating up to 3000 A AC (differing from others only by coil diameter); and CT probes marked as C-4(A) (range up to 1000A AC), C-5A (up to 1000A AC/DC), C-6(A) (up to 10 A AC) and C-7(A) (up to 100A AC).
-Also in case of current, the nominal range may be changed by using additional transformers - for example using the transformer of 10 000 A / 5 A with probes C-6(A), the user can measure currents up to 10 000 A. The analyzer automatically recognizes the type of connected probes (provided that they have letter A in their marking and that automatic probes are set in the recording configuration).
+The terminals may be connected to the following probe types: flexible probes with nominal rating up to 6000 A and hard clamps.
+Also in case of current, the nominal range may be changed by using additional transformers.
+The analyzer automatically recognizes the type of connected probes (provided that they have letter A in their marking and that automatic probes are set in the recording configuration).